tmewett/BrogueCE/README.md

 ### More information

+This version has tile sprites.
+Press 'G' to switch back to text mode.

 If you're running the graphical version (default), the game window can be resized using the PageDown/PageUp or -/+ keys.